-How to Get Affordable Customized Landing Pages
+How to Get Affordable Landing Page Design

-So, what is a landing page, anyway?
+But, what is a landing page, anyway?

 A landing page is a standalone page with a single purpose, created specifically for an advertising campaign and focusing on conversion.
 Typically, a landing page is a static page.
 A static page is a page that is made up of “static” content.
 It will look the same to every visitor, and only changes its appearance when the content is manually changed.

 So, while most businesses have only one homepage (on their main website), landing pages can be created for different purposes and marketing campaigns.
 Instead of opting for one, it’s go big or go home.
-Research shows that businesses with 30 to 41 landing pages generated 7 times more leads than those with only 1 to 5 landing pages.
-And it only goes up; companies with over 40 get 12 times more leads!

 Tips for creating custom landing pages